Revisiting Text Ranking in Deep Research: Introduction

 \section{Introduction}

-Text ranking is a core part of information retrieval (IR)~\citep{robertson1995okapi,lassance2024splade,ma2024fine,zhang2025qwen3,santhanam2022colbertv2,nogueira2020document,weller2025rank}.
+Text ranking is a core part of information retrieval (IR)~\citep{Robertson1994OkapiAT,lassance2024splade,ma2024fine,zhang2025qwen3,santhanam2022colbertv2,nogueira2020document,weller2025rank}.
 It aims to produce an ordered list of texts retrieved from a corpus in response to a query~\citep{lin2022pretrained}.
-Text ranking methods have been studied across diverse settings, from single-hop~\citep{bajaj2018ms,kwiatkowski2019natural} and multi-hop search~\citep{ho2020constructing,yang2018hotpotqa} to reasoning-intensive search~\citep{shao2025reasonir,hongjinbright} and retrieval-augmented generation (RAG)~\citep{su2025parametric,mo2025uniconv,asai2024selfrag}.
 Recently, the IR community has witnessed the emergence of \textit{deep research}~\citep{shi2025deep} scenarios.
 Deep research aims to answer multi-hop, reasoning-intensive queries that require extensive exploration of the open web and are difficult for both humans and large language models (LLMs)~\citep{wei2025browsecomp}.
 To tackle this task, a growing number of studies build agents that interact with live web search APIs to obtain information~~\citep{zhou2025browsecomp,li2025websailor,liu2025webexplorer}.
 Such agents typically use LLMs as their decision-making core and perform multiple rounds of chain-of-thought (CoT) reasoning~\citep{weiemergent} and search invocations~\citep{jin2025searchr,song2025r1,li2025search}.

 \header{Motivation} Despite the essential role of search in deep research, how existing text ranking methods perform in this setting remains poorly understood.
 Most prior studies rely on black-box live web search APIs~\citep{xu2026self,zhou2025browsecomp}, which lack transparency, thereby hindering systematic analysis and a clear understanding of the contribution of search components~\citep{chen2025browsecomp,hu2026sage}.
-Although recent work~\citep{chen2025browsecomp} builds a deep research dataset with a fixed document corpus and human-verified relevance judgments, it evaluates only two retrievers on the dataset.

 \header{Research goal} In this paper, we examine \textit{to what extent established findings and best practices in text ranking methods are generalisable to the deep research setup}.
 We identify three research gaps in text ranking for deep research that have received limited attention.